Dig a little deeper. Get to know this awesome program.

 Please visit your plot at least once per year and cut vines that are growing on the trees and bushes.
 Each vine gets slightly different treatment:

 - English Ivy: To remove a single strand of vine, cut near the base of the tree and pick the strand off the tree.
-For a vine a half inch thick or more, cut the vine near the base of the tree and again cut the vine about two feet up the trunk.
-Remove the cut piece if you can do so without pulling off bark.
-Pruning shears, or secateurs, are fine for Ivy.
-A flat-head screwdriver will help you pull the larger vine away from the tree so you can cut it in 2 places.
+For a vine a half inch thick or more, cut the vine near the ground at base of the tree and then cut the same vine again, up the trunk at about shoulder-height.
+The University of Maryland Extension Service advises, especially for well-established English Ivy vines, that you want to get as much of the vine removed from the tree as you can reach.
+At the same time, it is important to minimize damage to the tree’s bark.
+This can be difficult.
+Pruning shears, or secateurs, are fine for Ivy smaller vines.
+A flat-head screwdriver will help you pull the larger vine away from the tree so you can cut it in 2 places, and pull the cut-out section completely off the tree.
 Do not pull up from the ground as this could disturb soil and is not authorized by the County.
-A helpful YouTube video: https://www.youtube.com/watch?v=7U1RD9t0Qhk
+A helpful YouTube video: https://www.youtube.com/watch?v=7U1RD9t0Qhk, but please also see: https://hgic.clemson.edu/factsheet/english-ivy-control/.
+The proper result is pictured to the right.

 - Bittersweet: Cut two feet or so of vine length from any vine you see on a tree.
 Bittersweet puts out thin leafy shoots waving up from the ground in search of a bush or tree limb to strangle.
 New growth can be cut with pruning shears, but for vines thicker than about an inch, you’ll need loppers.
 Let FMC know if you see vines too large for loppers.
 Do not pull the large vines off trees as they can be long and heavy and hurt you or others with you when they fall.
 As always, do not pull up vines from the ground as this could disturb soil and is not authorized by the County.
 Two Helpful videos: https://www.youtube.com/watch?v=A8R1Q3J0oh8 and https://www.youtube.com/watch?v=Sdnlf3mLPks